 In Japanese Pop Music, the Idol Singer industry makes big money.
 Idol singers are a huge force in advertising, appearing in 85% of Japanese commercials alone and crosspromoting the products of the company along with their own face and singing abilities.
 In addition, because idols have a dedicated fan base, companies can produce a lot of income through selling merchandise.
 It's a win-win situation.
 And, now, the anime industry has realized how much of a marketing powerhouse it is, so much that idol singers have now become their own genre in entertainment.

 Back then, it was common for actors or singers to release music as their characters from movies they starred in as a musical tie-in.
+Up-and-coming Idol Singers often used anime or movies as a vehicle to launch their music career, with Magical Angel Creamy Mami the first of its kind to do so.
 Voice actors of anime often released Image Songs on character CDs.
 But with the rapid growth in the number of Idol Singer groups debuting during the late 2000s and The New '10s, known in Japan as the "Warring Period of Idols" (Aidoru Sengoku-jidai), the anime and video game industry naturally caught onto this phenomenon.
 They began creating multiple Idol Singer-related Cash Cow Franchises, taking full advantage of the fact that most popular voice actors can already sing and that idol fans are the second biggest category of Otaku after anime.

 Enter the Idol Genre, multimedia franchises featuring Idol Singers and performers, where music and performance is integral to the entertainment of the story.
 Not only that, but the characters also have real-time activities and music is now Defictionalized.
 Songs are not only released under the characters' names, but the characters are also marketed as idols in real-life contexts, topping music and Blu-ray charts and competing against real-life Idol Singers.
 Actors perform in musical festivals and concerts as their characters in real life, drawing in large audiences.